 - Verbal and written praise

-- Non verbal thumbs up, smiles

-- Dragon tokens maximum of 3 at one time.
+- Dragon tokens

 - Showing work and sharing successes and achievements with other teachers and pupils

 - Notes home

 - Displaying good work

-- Headteacher golden book.
+- Headteacher certificates or stickers.

-- Responsibility within the school.

 - Whole class rewards each class has to collect a given amount of class animals (20) for demonstrating working together.
 This leads to a whole class reward such as a party, parachute games or cinema time.
-Maximum of 45mins - 1 hour.

 - Stickers we limit the amount of stickers we use as we want children to be verbally praised for what they achieve.
 Any stickers given need to be purposeful and explicitly given.